 Total budget = RM50K

-This project was managed by Recommend.my with the help of our partner contractors.
+This project was done by R.Works Interiors, a Recommend.my partner contractor.

 With the government pledging to increase the number of affordable homes, owning a house is becoming more of a reality instead of a distant dream.